Parking in Golden

 Wait.
 Who are you?
 Why are you talking about parking?

 I’m Josh.
-I live in Golden, Colorado, and my life, and the lives of everyone who lives in Golden, Denver, the front range, a city, the country, and the world, is being ruined by mismanaged parking.2
+I live in Golden, Colorado, and my life, and the lives of everyone who lives in Golden, Denver, the front range, a city, the country, and the world, are being ruined by mismanaged parking.2

 I talk about parking (and other things related to cities) a lot.
 If you’ve spent any time with me, you’ve probably heard me talk (or rant.
 Sorry.) about things related to cities.
 I’m also extremely invested in the city of Golden, and am figuring out how to invest even more in the city.